 Manufacturing and Design

 Cat trucks are manufactured in Decatur, Illinois, where our facility has seen significant updates and is a flag ship for manufacturing at Caterpillar.
 Because reliability starts with clean parts, our assembly areas are in a dedicated building separate from fabricating.
-The assembly area is well lit, clean and contamination controlled.
+The assembly area is well-lit, clean, and contamination controlled.
 Our expert welders work on rotating platforms that provide ergonomic and thorough weld capability on our frames.
-All of our trucks are checked during design for ease of assembly, manufacture and serviceability.
-We follow up with process and quality checks at each assembly station using the Andon system, and additional quality inspections are made at the end of the assembly line and at the dealership before it is delivered to you.
+All of our trucks are checked during design for ease of assembly, manufacture, and serviceability.
+We follow up with process and quality checks at each assembly station using the Andon system.
+Additional quality inspections are made at the end of the assembly line and at the dealership before it is delivered to you.

 Our frames have 50 years of hard-core experience behind their design, but with new tools available, we are able to improve and validate our frames using the latest technology.
 One thing that hasn't changed is the frame's ability to handle the high stresses of being loaded and hauling at high speeds.
 We continue to strategically combine castings and box section construction to manage application forces.

 - We use the strength of castings in the frame to help isolate and dissipate the highest loads.
 Our castings are one reason why our frames live second and third lives.
 Technology helps us analyze the quality of our castings, their fill rate when poured and subsequent cooling characteristics.

 - The 770G frame is purpose built for its weight class.
 This design philosophy provides the best possible load capacity, tire life, and handling.

 - We’ve reverted back to an inboard hoist cylinder design that was extremely successful on the 769D, allowing us to package Tier 4/Stage V equipment in a way that keeps loads balanced along the frame and maintains truck handling.

 - Our use of mild steel for the frame keeps field repairs simple